DynamoFinance/dynamofinance.github.io/docs/security.md

 ---
-sidebar_position: 4
+sidebar_position: 3
-title: Security
+title: Security audits
 ---

+### ERC-4626 vault

-We are in contact with auditing firms and will publish their security audit report once available.
+We will publish our initial audit soon.